-Most FDG-PET studies in the human brain acquire static images of cerebral glucose uptake.
+Most FDG-PET studies of the human brain acquire static images of cerebral glucose uptake.
 The participant rests quietly for 10 min with their eyes open in a darkened room.
 The full radiotracer dose is administered as a bolus over a period of seconds, and the participant then rests for a further 30 min.
 Following the uptake period, participants are placed in the center of the PET scanner, and a PET image that reflects the cumulative FDG distribution over the course of the uptake and scanning periods is acquired.
 Thus, the neuronal activity indexed by the PET image represents the cumulative average of all cognitive activity over uptake and scan periods and is not specific to cognitive activity during the scan.
 This method has provided great insight into the cerebral metabolism of the brain and neuronal function.
-However, the temporal resolution is ~45 min, effectively yielding a static measurement in comparison to cognitive processes and current common experiments in neuroimaging.
-Due to the limited temporal resolution, the method provides a non-specific index of glucose uptake (i.e., not locked to a task or cognitive process) and cannot provide measures of within-subject variability, which can lead to erroneous scientific conclusions due to Simpson’s Paradox13, where brain-behavior relationships calculated across-subjects are not necessarily indicative of the same relationships tested within-subjects.
+However, the temporal resolution is equal to the scan duration (often ~45 min), effectively yielding a static measurement of glucose uptake; this compares unfavourably to neuronal response during cognitive processes and common experiments in neuroimaging.
+Due to the limited temporal resolution, the method provides a non-specific index of glucose uptake (i.e., not locked to a task or cognitive process) and cannot provide measures of within-subject variability, which can lead to erroneous scientific conclusions due to Simpson’s Paradox13.
+Simpson’s Paradox is a scenario where brain-behavior relationships calculated across-subjects are not necessarily indicative of the same relationships tested within-subjects.
 Furthermore, recent attempts to apply functional connectivity measures to FDG-PET can only measure across-subjects connectivity.
 Thus, differences in connectivity can only be compared between groups and cannot be calculated for individual subjects.
 While it is debatable what exactly across-subject connectivity measures14, it is clear that measures calculated across– but not within–subjects cannot be used as a biomarker for disease states or used to examine the source of individual variation.

-In the past five years, the development and wider accessibility of clinical-grade simultaneous MRI-PET scanners has sparked renewed research interest in FDG-PET imaging2.
-With these developments, researchers have focused on improving the temporal resolution of FDG-PET to approach the standards of BOLD-fMRI (~0.5−2.5 s) Note that the spatial resolution of BOLD-fMRI can approach submillimeter resolutions but the spatial resolution of FDG-PET is fundamentally limited to around 0.54 mm full width at half maximum (FWHM) due to the positron range15.
+In the past five years, the development and wider accessibility of clinical-grade simultaneous MRI-PET scanners has sparked renewed research interest in FDG-PET imaging2 in cognitive neuroscience.
+With these developments, researchers have focused on improving the temporal resolution of FDG-PET to approach the standards of BOLD-fMRI (~0.5−2.5 s).
+Note that the spatial resolution of BOLD-fMRI can approach submillimeter resolutions but the spatial resolution of FDG-PET is fundamentally limited to around 0.54 mm full width at half maximum (FWHM) due to the positron range15.
 Dynamic FDG-PET acquisitions, which are often used clinically, use the bolus administration method and reconstruct the list-mode data into bins.
 The bolus dynamic FDG-PET method offers a temporal resolution of around 100 s (e.g., Tomasi et al.16).
 This is clearly much better compared to static FDG-PET imaging but is not comparable to BOLD-fMRI.
-Additionally, the window in which brain function may be examined is limited, because the blood plasma concentration of FDG diminishes.
+Additionally, the window in which brain function may be examined is limited, because the blood plasma concentration of FDG diminishes soon after the bolus is administered.